From cold towels to early dismissal, people are finding ways to cope with a 2nd day of heat wave

 “The heat still persists across the middle part of the country but there is some much cooler air working in by the end of the month,” Josh Weiss, a National Weather Service meteorologist said.

 Many cities, including Chicago, opened cooling centers.
 Some schools planned early dismissal because of the heat.
-An Indiana zoo cut its hours.
-And one Chicago church collected thousands of chilled water bottles for a giveaway.
+An Indiana zoo cut its hours while a Chicago zoo gave animals ice treats.
+And one Chicago church collected thousands bottles of water to give away.

 Numerous schools in Ohio planned for early dismissals on Tuesday and Wednesday due to the expected heat, while some schools canceled classes due to power outages.
 Chicago schools started the academic year as planned this week, but school officials announced that outdoor athletics were canceled through Tuesday.
 Some suburban Chicago schools had early dismissal.
 Also, dozens of Philadelphia city schools without adequate air conditioning planned early dismissal Tuesday and Wednesday.